 For brands, real-time usage behavior tracking translates to higher in-market success and better business results, which is the ultimate goal of a consumer insights effort.
 Through better and more accurate data, brands can prevent launching a product based on the wrong information or identify ways to improve their messaging or existing products to achieve true alignment with the consumers.

-At Adrich, we have a vision of products that reorder themselves and connect consumers, homes and brands sustainably.
-Our goal is to help brands and retailers build better products, deepen consumer engagement and accelerate the adoption of refill consumables.
+At Adrich, we have a vision of products that reorder themselves and connect consumers, homes, and brands sustainably.
+We aim to help brands and retailers build better products, deepen consumer engagement, and accelerate the adoption of refill consumables.

 We are powering new levels of post-purchase consumer insights and smart auto-reordering solutions for the largest brands in the world with patented technology and e-commerce partnerships.